 For his professional and civic work, Mr. Sutton has received numerous awards including the 2012 Distinguished Service Award from SENSE Charter School, ACEC Illinois 2010 Community Leader, March of Dimes 2010 Professional Award, Illinois Black Chamber of Commerce 2009 Outstanding Business Award and Chicago United 2009 Business Leader of Color.

 Mr. Sutton is a civil engineering graduate of Northwestern University.
 He has three daughters and is a proud grandfather of two grandsons and one granddaughter.

-Milhouse Engineering & Construction, Inc.
+ABNA Engineering Inc.